xlurio/harmony-docs/commands/sort.rst

     * input: The output format will be the same as the input format;
     * rgb: The output for all colors will be in RGB format;
     * hexcode: The output for all colors will be in Hexcode format;
+    * hsl: The output for all colors will be in HSL format;

     .. versionchanged:: 0.4.2

         Added short name ``-f``.

+    .. versionchanged:: 1.0.0

+        Added ``hsl`` format

     #######
     Example